 The term Software Model-Checking denotes an array of techniques to automatically verify real programs based on finite-state models of them.

-It is a convergence of verification techniques which started happening during the late 1990's.
+It is a convergence of verification techniques developed during the late 1990's.

 The term "software model checker" is probably a misnomer [...]
 We retain the term solely to reflect historical development.